miniwa/debil-bot/README.md

 - Long videos will crash after some time.
 See https://github.com/miniwa/debil-bot/issues/8.
 - Searches and retrieving video info is very slow (~2 seconds).
 See https://github.com/miniwa/debil-bot/issues/13.
+- Sometimes the bot will always reply with "This song is not available.
+There are many reasons why."
+In 9/10 cases a restart will fix the problem.
+See https://github.com/miniwa/debil-bot/issues/14.